 Having a Google My Business listing (GMB) is fundamental when it comes to gaining local search engine optimisation (SEO).
 If you’re unfamiliar with GMB then simply put, it allows you to access, customise, manage and edit your Google listing.
-If you set it up correctly, then it will help boost the visibility of your business on Google and better still, enrich the search result that appears.
+If you set it up — and optimize it using the Hike software — correctly, then it will help boost the visibility of your business on Google and better still, enrich the search result that appears.
 The fact that it’s a totally free marketing tool obviously makes setting it up a no brainer.

 Getting to grips with GMB couldn’t be easier but if you’re struggling with where to start, here’s a step-by-step guide to help you.

 First up, set up a Google account for your business by clicking here.
 Alternatively, make sure you can access your GMB account if you’ve previously set one up.
 If you’re not sure whether you’ve got a GMB account or not, then click here and you’ll be able to search for your business and gain access to your account if possible.

 List your business

 Once you’ve set up your Google account head to google.com/business and click ‘manage now’ on the page that appears.

 Now it’s time to enter the name of your business, as you want it to appear on Google.
 Note, at this point, when you start typing the name of your business, other businesses with the same or similar names will appear, this is to avoid accidental duplication.
 If your business already has a GMB account then you’ll find out here and if you’re opening up a new branch to a business, then you might just need to add a new profile to an already existing account.